prosham-purestorage/STAAS-Reporting-Fusion/README.md

 ### Reporting

+Reporting spreadsheets are created in the reporting directory if they do no exist.
+Each time the reporting script is run, it will append timestamped records to the appropriate worksheet

-The script `staas-reporting.py` will connect to the fleet and generate a spreadsheet with:
+The script `staas-reporting.py` will connect to the fleet and generate two spreadsheets.
+-`Space_Report-Fleet-YYYY-MM.xlsx` (YYYY is the year, MM is the month) -`Space_Report-Volumes-YYYY-MM.xlsx`

+The Fleet report has a worksheet for each array in the fleet, one line per sample collected over the month.

+The Volume Reporting script has one worksheet per fleet member.
-- A worksheet per detected chargeback tag value
+- A worksheet per chargeback tag value (the tag values are defined in the Config spreadsheet)
 - One worksheet for volumes that have no tag
-- A fleet space report

 The records on each sheet are date/time stamped so that space can be rated externally over time.